chalmers-revere/2018-wasp-summer-school/flashing/README.md

 The installation will prompt you some options for some packages.

-* For librobotcontrol: Use rc_blink
+* For librobotcontrol: Use none
 * For iptables-persistent: ipv4 yes and ipv6 yes

 7. When the script is done, reboot and you are done!